 The Authority developed a budget for review and approval by the Minister of Health and Community Services pursuant to section 20 of the Act.
-During the 2015-2016 fiscal year, the Authority had operating expenditures of approximately \$454,466.
-Revenue of approximately \$165,000 was derived from review fees levied by industry-sponsored research and other for-profit entities.
+During the 2016-2017 fiscal year, the Authority had operating expenditures of approximately \$454,035.
+Revenue of approximately \$72,000 was derived from review fees levied by industry-sponsored research and other for-profit entities.
 Funding was also provided by MUN and Eastern Health.
 Additional support was provided in kind by MUN and Eastern Health as per the MOU between the Authority, MUN, Eastern Health and the Department of Health and Community Services.

-The external audit conducted on the Authority's financial statements for the 2015-2016 fiscal year was completed by Ernst & Young.
-The finalized audited financial statements are attached as Appendix B.
+The external audit conducted on the Authority's financial statements for the 2016-2017 fiscal year was completed by Ernst & Young.
+The finalized audited financial statements are attached in Appendix B.